codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

 You can then monitor these applications in the GitOps Overview Dashboard, and drill down to each application in the GitOps Apps dashboard.

 ## Use case: Create application for distribution across specific clusters managed by a Runtime
 In this scenario, you want to distribute an application configuration to specific clusters managed by a GitOps Runtime.
-Instead of manually copying the manifest to each Runtime or creating the application in the UI for each Runtime, you can create the manifest once and deploy it consistently across all environments.
+Instead of manually copying the manifest to each cluster, you can add the application manifest to the specific GitOps Runtime, and define the target clusters in the `include` statement.

-In this scenario, the user wants to distribute an application configuration  They want to customize the application configuration for different environments or target specific clusters.
-Here's how they can achieve this:
+Here's how to do this with the Shared Configuration Repo:

 1. Create or update the application manifest in the `resources/runtimes/<runtime_name>` directory of the Shared Configuration Repository.
-1. Replace `<runtime_name>` with the name of the targeted GitOps Runtime to which the application configuration should be applied.
+1. Replace `<runtime_name>` with the name of the GitOps Runtime where you want to application manifest.
-1. Customize the application configuration as needed for the specific cluster(s):
+1. In the application manifest, add an `include` statement that deifnes the clusters to which to distribute/sync the application:

 ```
 include: '{runtimes/<runtime_name>/*.yaml,runtimes/<runtime_name>/**/*.yaml,clusters/<cluster-name1>/*.yaml,clusters/<cluster-name2>/*.yaml}'
 ```
-whre
+where:
+* `runtimes/<runtime_name>/*.yaml` includes all YAML files directly in the directory specified by the <runtime_name>.
+For example, files in `runtimes/production/*.yaml` are specific to Runtime `production`.
+* `runtimes/<runtime_name>/**/*.yaml` includes all YAML files in any subdirectories within the <runtime_name> directory.
+For example, files in `runtimes/production/**/*.yaml` are also specific to Runtime `production`.
+* `clusters/<cluster-name1>/*.yaml` includes all YAML files directly under the ClusterA directory in the clusters directory.
+These files are specific to Cluster A. clusters/ClusterB/*.yaml includes all YAML files directly under the ClusterB directory in the clusters directory.
+These files are specific to Cluster B.
 1. Save and commit the changes to the Git repository.
 The GitOps Runtime associated with the specific clusters will detect the changes in the Shared Configuration Repository and apply the application configuration only to the targeted clusters.